tinkerbell/smee/README.md

   -backend-kube-namespace             [backend] an optional Kubernetes namespace override to query hardware data from, kube backend only
-  -dhcp-addr                          [dhcp] local IP:Port to listen on for DHCP requests (default "0.0.0.0:67") -dhcp-enabled                       [dhcp] enable DHCP server (default "true") -dhcp-http-ipxe-binary-url          [dhcp] HTTP iPXE binaries URL to use in DHCP packets (default "http://172.17.0.3:8080/ipxe/")
-  -dhcp-http-ipxe-script-prepend-mac  [dhcp] prepend the hardware MAC address to iPXE script URL base, http://1.2.3.4/auto.ipxe -> http://1.2.3.4/40:15:ff:89:cc:0e/auto.ipxe (default "true")
+  -dhcp-addr                          [dhcp] local IP:Port to listen on for DHCP requests (default "0.0.0.0:67") -dhcp-enabled                       [dhcp] enable DHCP server (default "true") -dhcp-http-ipxe-binary-host         [dhcp] HTTP iPXE binaries host or IP to use in DHCP packets (default "172.17.0.3") -dhcp-http-ipxe-binary-path         [dhcp] HTTP iPXE binaries path to use in DHCP packets (default "/ipxe/") -dhcp-http-ipxe-binary-port         [dhcp] HTTP iPXE binaries port to use in DHCP packets (default "8080") -dhcp-http-ipxe-binary-scheme       [dhcp] HTTP iPXE binaries scheme to use in DHCP packets (default "http") -dhcp-http-ipxe-script-host         [dhcp] HTTP iPXE script host or IP to use in DHCP packets (default "172.17.0.3") -dhcp-http-ipxe-script-path         [dhcp] HTTP iPXE script path to use in DHCP packets (default "/auto.ipxe") -dhcp-http-ipxe-script-port         [dhcp] HTTP iPXE script port to use in DHCP packets (default "8080") -dhcp-http-ipxe-script-prepend-mac  [dhcp] prepend the hardware MAC address to iPXE script URL base, http://1.2.3.4/auto.ipxe -> http://1.2.3.4/40:15:ff:89:cc:0e/auto.ipxe (default "true")
-  -dhcp-http-ipxe-script-url          [dhcp] HTTP iPXE script URL to use in DHCP packets (default "http://172.17.0.3/auto.ipxe")
-  -dhcp-iface                         [dhcp] interface to bind to for DHCP requests -dhcp-ip-for-packet                 [dhcp] IP address to use in DHCP packets (opt 54, etc) (default "172.17.0.3") -dhcp-mode                          [dhcp] DHCP mode (reservation, proxy) (default "reservation") -dhcp-syslog-ip                     [dhcp] Syslog server IP address to use in DHCP packets (opt 7) (default "172.17.0.3") -dhcp-tftp-ip                       [dhcp] TFTP server IP address to use in DHCP packets (opt 66, etc) (default "172.17.0.3:69")
+  -dhcp-http-ipxe-script-scheme       [dhcp] HTTP iPXE script scheme to use in DHCP packets (default "http") -dhcp-iface                         [dhcp] interface to bind to for DHCP requests -dhcp-ip-for-packet                 [dhcp] IP address to use in DHCP packets (opt 54, etc) (default "172.17.0.3") -dhcp-mode                          [dhcp] DHCP mode (reservation, proxy) (default "reservation") -dhcp-syslog-ip                     [dhcp] Syslog server IP address to use in DHCP packets (opt 7) (default "172.17.0.3") -dhcp-tftp-ip                       [dhcp] TFTP server IP address to use in DHCP packets (opt 66, etc) (default "172.17.0.3")
-  -disable-discover-trusted-proxies   [http] disable discovery of trusted proxies from Kubernetes, only available for the Kubernetes backend (default "false")
+  -dhcp-tftp-port                     [dhcp] TFTP server port to use in DHCP packets (opt 66, etc) (default "69") -disable-discover-trusted-proxies   [http] disable discovery of trusted proxies from Kubernetes, only available for the Kubernetes backend (default "false")
   -extra-kernel-args                  [http] extra set of kernel args (k=v k=v) that are appended to the kernel cmdline iPXE script
-  -http-addr                          [http] local IP:Port to listen on for iPXE HTTP script requests (default "172.17.0.3:80")
-  -http-ipxe-binary-enabled           [http] enable iPXE HTTP binary server (default "true") -http-ipxe-script-enabled           [http] enable iPXE HTTP script server (default "true") -ipxe-script-retries                [http] number of retries to attempt when fetching kernel and initrd files in the iPXE script (default "0")
+  -http-addr                          [http] local IP to listen on for iPXE HTTP script requests (default "172.17.0.3") -http-ipxe-binary-enabled           [http] enable iPXE HTTP binary server (default "true") -http-ipxe-script-enabled           [http] enable iPXE HTTP script server (default "true") -http-port                          [http] local port to listen on for iPXE HTTP script requests (default "8080") -ipxe-script-retries                [http] number of retries to attempt when fetching kernel and initrd files in the iPXE script (default "0")
   -ipxe-script-retry-delay            [http] delay (in seconds) between retries when fetching kernel and initrd files in the iPXE script (default "2")
   -osie-url                           [http] URL where OSIE (HookOS) images are located